INVESTOR HREDD PRECISION TOOLS

 ➔ International Accord for Health and Safety in the Textile and Garment Industry is a legally binding framework agreement between garment brands and trade unions to ensure the safety and health of workers in the textile and garment industry.
 It requires brands to contribute to the cost of operating the program and to financially support factories when remediation is necessary.[3]

-➔ Fair Labor Association’s member companies are evaluated according to their responsible purchasing practices, policies, and implementation.
-Principle 2 of its Principles of Fair Labor and Responsible Sourcing states:
+➔ Fair Labor Association’s adhering entities are evaluated according to their responsible purchasing practices, policies, and implementation.
+Principle 2 of its Principles of Fair Labor and Responsible Sourcing is: Responsible Purchasing Practices: Commitment to align planning and purchasing practices with workplace standards.[4]

 [1] Rainforest Alliance, 2020 Sustainable Agriculture Standard: Farm Requirements (last corrected March 20, 2023), 40,